cfernan3/CSC510-Project/DEPLOY/WORKSHEET.md

 #### All our tasks are being tracked through the Trello platform.
-[Here](https://trello.com/b/xPCqntUz/milestone3) is the link to the Trello Cards.
+[Here](https://trello.com/b/Ksha77GG/milestone4) is the link to the Trello Cards.

 # Worksheet

-## Milestone 3 : SERVICE
+## Milestone 4 : DEPLOY

 ### Week 1 : 15th Nov to 19th Nov